-Facilitator tip: Emphasize that surprises and unexpected outcomes happen, sometimes even despite our best planning and preparation efforts.
-This reality underscores the importance of working with other youth supporting professionals.
-Together, you have the ability to create a stronger and bigger safety net - for each other, as well as the youth you support.
+Tip: Emphasize that surprises and unexpected outcomes happen, sometimes even despite our best planning and preparation efforts.
+This reality underscores the importance of working with other youth-supporting professionals.
+Together, you have the ability to create a stronger and bigger safety net-for each other, as well as the young people you support.

-Instructions to Discuss Round 2
+Round 2 Discussion

-1. How did it feel to collaborate as a team compared to working individually?
+1. How did it feel to collaborate compared to working individually?